 The Board determines the framework of the remuneration policy for the members of the Board as a whole.
 The maximum annual aggregate emoluments that may be paid to the directors is approved by the shareholders in the Annual General Meeting.
-The financial statements disclose an aggregate figure in respect of the directors' remuneration which, with respect to the period under review, amounted to ε 49k (entirely representing a fixed remuneration).
+The financial statements disclose an aggregate figure in respect of the directors' remuneration which, with respect to the period under review, amounted to forty-nine thousand Euros (Euro49,000) (entirely representing a fixed remuneration).
+As mentioned above, there are no share options and the directors do not receive variable remuneration.
 Directors' emoluments are designed to reflect the time committed by directors to the Company's affairs.
 The remuneration of the directors is not performance-related.

-Signed on behalf of the Board of Directors on 29 March 2016 by:
+Signed on behalf of the Board of Directors on 29 March 2017 by: